Chicago and North Western 1385: Design and abilities

 Throughout the 1890s, the Chicago and North Western Railroad (C&NW) experimented with different firebox designs to upgrade their steam locomotive roster.
 In 1899, it created a new boiler design with a 56 in firebox that would sit above the rear driving wheels, and it came with a working pressure of 200 psi.
 After testing the new boiler on its D Class 4-4-2 "Atlantics" the following year, the C&NW designed the R-1 class 4-6-0 "ten-wheeler" locomotive; it would be equipped with 63 in diameter driving wheels and 21x26 in cylinders, and it would be capable of producing a tractive effort of 30,900 lbf.

 While the R-1s were being developed, freight and passenger traffic began to constantly grow for various railroads, including the C&NW.
 Beginning in 1901, the C&NW ordered and received R-1 class 4-6-0s from the American Locomotive Company's (ALCO) Schenectady works and the Baldwin Locomotive Works.
 The first R-1s were originally built with cast iron materials, Stephenson valve gear motion with four-bar crosshead guides, and a small tender capacity of 5,400 U.S.gal of water and 9 tonnes of coal.
 They were so large and heavy that their route availabilities were drastically limited, and the C&NW had to restructure their trackage, bridges, and roundhouse stalls to accommodate them.
-The restructuring process was later completed in 1939.
+The restructuring process was later completed in 1939, and the locomotives were able to travel all across the railway's network.